LiveWang/Libsoc_Java-Demo/README.md

     export PYTHONPATH=$PYTHONPATH:/usr/local/lib/python3.4/site-packages/

-Add following line to /etc/sudoers:
+Add following line to /etc/sudoers: (If encounter error "no module named libsoc" when running sudo ./xx.py, this is a solution.)

     Defaults env_keep += "PYTHONPATH"
     (remove   Defaults !env_reset   from sudoers file if present)